Excel VLOOKUP Tutorial for Beginners

 Download the above Excel File

-We will enter the Employee Code which is already available.
+To find the unknown Employee Salary, we enter the Employee Code that is already available.

 Usage of VLOOKUP